-- Offshoring to India means US companies relocate business processes to India, achieving 60-70% cost savings and accessing 3+ million skilled professionals with 24/7 operations.
+- Offshoring to India means US companies move business processes like software development, finance, or customer support to India, achieving 30-50% cost savings, accessing 1.5 million engineering graduates annually, and enabling 24/7 follow-the-sun operations.

-- Top industries include IT & software development, finance & accounting, customer support, R&D, and BPO, with tech hubs like Bangalore offering specialized expertise.
+- Top industries offshoring to India include IT & software development, business process outsourcing (BPO), finance & accounting, customer support, and R&D, with tech hubs like Bangalore, New Delhi, and Pune offering specialized expertise and mature infrastructure.

-- Four offshoring approaches are Global Capability Centers (GCCs), Employer of Record (EOR), BPO outsourcing, or hybrid models combining multiple approaches.
+- Four offshoring approaches: Global Capability Centers (GCCs) for full control, Employer of Record (EOR) for fast compliant hiring, BPO outsourcing for project-based work, or hybrid models combining nearshore and offshore strategies.

 Ready to offshoring your team to India?
 Contact us today!